The Rich History of Watercress in Native American Culture

 The Wild and Native Foods We Should Be Eating

 We visited the Taos Pueblo in northeastern New Mexico.
-Unfortunately it is now closed to the public due to COVID-19 concerns.

-exploring the HEART of watercress as food
+Exploring the HEART of watercress

 I hope you will take the time to explore Native American culture where you live; if it’s anywhere in North, Central, or South America you’ll likely find some aspect of their rich culture and traditions.